 It might seem like a lofty goal to save up the money you need for your next vacation before you take it, but consider these ways to make it happen.

 ways to save Money for your vacation

 #1 Challenge Everything – Choose to implement a “Challenge Everything” budget and challenge each monthly expense, seeing where you can lower costs.
 Can you save money on car insurance?
 Can you lower your cable bill?
 Can you save money on groceries?
 Evaluate each and every monthly expense, cutting costs where you can.
 Then put all monthly cost savings into your vacation account.

 #2 Save Unexpected Money – Getting a tax refund?
 A bonus at work?
 Did you receive money for your birthday?
 Instead of spending unexpected cash on an instant gratification purchase, put all unexpected money into your vacation fund.
 You’ll be surprised at how quickly it adds up.
-We have a specific savings bucket at Synchrony Bank for this purpose as they pay at least 1.30% currently on savings accounts.
+We have a specific savings bucket at Synchrony Bank for this purpose as they’re paying 1.55% on savings accounts.
 It’s not a lot, but every little extra helps.

 #3 Sell Stuff You Don’t Need – A trip around your house, garage and storage area will likely reveal a good number of things you no longer use or need.
 Sell those things via a garage sale, on Craiglist, your Facebook group or Ebay, or by visiting your local consignment stores and put the cash you earn toward your vacation.